Review · Men's & Prostate

 The entire sales pitch is one line: “Enlarge Penis Naturally In 4 Months.”
 That’s the headline and the promise.
 It’s an absolute claim with no qualifiers, no citations, no mechanism.
 It’s the kind of claim that would require FDA clearance if it were a pill or device.
 Because it’s an ebook, it slips through the cracks.

 The “75% commission” note in the catalog is an affiliate recruitment number.
 It tells you the vendor gives affiliates 75% of the $1 sale — so 75 cents.
-That’s next to nothing, which means few promoters bother with a $1 product unless there are paid add-ons waiting behind the checkout.
+That’s why the gravity is low; affiliates can’t make money sending traffic to a $1 product unless there’s a high-converting upsell funnel behind it.
 The fact that the vendor is still listing it suggests there might be back-end sales, but as a buyer, you don’t see that until after you hand over your email.

 Who should buy, who should skip